 Oliver also liked to keep our feet warm when we were standing or sitting.

-And of course, we had to learn to live with all the little things that go with living in a different country.
-The bathroom was a little chilly in the winter – so we opted to take the occasional baths in a tub in the kitchen, adding a little boiling water to heat the water just right.
+Of course, we had to learn to live with the little things that go with living in a different country.
+The bathroom was a little chilly in the winter.
+So we opted to take the occasional baths in a tub in the kitchen, adding a little boiling water to heat the water just right.

 With only a washing machine and no dryer, we had to hang dry laundry throughout the apartment.
-Personally I (Briana) don’t mind this at all and have a little more experience with it but hang drying was a pretty new phenomenon to Kyle (even though they do it in most of the world it seems).
+Personally I (Briana) don’t mind this at all and have a little more experience with it.
+But hang drying was a pretty new phenomenon to Kyle.

 The kitchen required some innovative thinking for preparing full meals in a timely manner.
 Not to mention, we had to figure out how to make do with available food ingredients from the grocer down the street.
-That was actually pretty fun as we were able to try out some new foods and explore a foreign grocery store (though there were plenty of familiar items).
+That was actually pretty fun as we were able to try out some new foods and explore a foreign grocery store.

-While we certainly ran into a few hiccups here and there, it was truly an amazing experience, and the work we put in to maintain the apartment and pets was totally worth it for the opportunity to see and live in Korea as a local.
-We had plenty of upsides: close proximity to several parks, ready access to the Metro system, and even got to experience snow during the holidays.
+While we certainly ran into a few hiccups here and there.
+It was truly an amazing experience, and the work we put in to maintain the apartment and pets was totally worth it for the opportunity to see and live in Korea as a local.
+We had plenty of upsides:

 We enjoyed our house sit, and though we were ready to experience a new place (and warmth at the time), we certainly miss our time house sitting in Songtan and those little furballs (and turtle).
 Staying here and watching them made Korea feel almost like a new second home to us.